 |Total Sugars 20g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Baked beans and hot dogs, or franks as many people call them, are a natural combination.
 If you don't like hot dogs, make the dish with ham, spicy smoked sausage, or turkey ham.
 Or use chicken or turkey hot dogs.
 If you want to avoid the preservatives in many brands of hot dogs, choose uncured hot dogs.

 Beans and hot dogs are easy on the budget as well.
 Some mustard, brown sugar, Worcestershire sauce, and ketchup add extra flavor.
 The bean casserole is slowly baked at a low temperature to bring out flavors.

 Add cornbread or biscuits and a salad for a tasty family meal.
-This baked beans and hot dog casserole is another great mealtime choice.
-It's baked with a biscuit topping and some cheese.

 Mix together onion, ketchup, molasses, brown sugar, mustard, and Worcestershire sauce.
 Add beans and stir to blend.

 Arrange the franks on the beans and bake for 30 minutes longer.

 - Add 1/4 to 1/2 cup of chopped cooked bacon to the beans along with the seasonings.